Tips For Hiking Peru’s Rainbow Mountain

-Hiking the Rainbow Mountain has skyrocketed to one of the top sites people planning a trip to Peru want to see.
+Hiking the Rainbow Mountain has skyrocketed to one of the top things people planning a trip to Peru want to do.
 Luckily I was able to visit almost two years ago when it was still relatively uncrowded.
-Vinicunca is the local name for the mineral laden, striped mountain made famous on social media.
+Vinicunca is the local name for the mineral-laden, striped mountain made famous on social media.
 For me it was the absolute highlight of my travels in Peru, putting Machu Picchu in a close second place.

-But should you make the dizzying hike up over 5,000 meters/17,000 feet?
-With rapidly changing weather patterns, the real danger of going to high altitudes without proper acclimatization, and the teetering on perilous road journey to reach the trailhead are all things to consider before choosing to trek up to Vinicunca.
+But should you make the dizzying hike up over 5,200 meters/17,000 feet?
+With rapidly changing weather patterns, the real danger of going to high altitudes without proper acclimatization, and the teetering, perilous road journey to reach the trailhead are all things to consider before choosing to trek up to Vinicunca or not.
 But don’t let that scare you away!
 If you do take the time to prepare yourself, even those that aren’t seasoned hikers can make it up here.

-The one thing I will say about the road getting to the Rainbow Mountain trailhead is that it is probably the most terrifying road I’ve ever been on and I’ve seen some pretty extremely bad roads.
-There are parts where the the road narrows to one lane and you’re teetering on the edge of a cliff thousands of feet high.
-When I went there was even one point where you had to get off the minibus and we had to line up two logs reinforced with boards the exact wheel distance apart to get the minibus across a small river (then of course we had to walk across)- but I’ve since heard that there is now a more permanent bridge there
+The one thing I will say about the road getting to the Rainbow Mountain trailhead is that it is probably the most terrifying road I’ve ever been on, and I’ve seen some pretty extremely bad roads (Tajikistan and Afghanistan have some pretty horrible roads, just to give you an idea).
+There are parts where the road narrows to one lane and you’re teetering on the edge of a cliff thousands of feet high.
+When I went, there was even one point where you had to get off the minibus and we had to line up two logs reinforced with boards the exact wheel distance apart to get the minibus across a small river (then, of course, we had to walk across)- but I’ve since heard that there is now a more permanent bridge there

 So voila!
 That is how Rainbow Mountain came to be in a super-simplified explanation.